 Simple English definitions for legal terms

-Read a random definition: claim and delivery
+Read a random definition: firm-opportunity doctrine

 Term: LEX JUNIA VELLEIA